-Warning: Never let the engine run in an enclosed, non-ventilated area.
+Never let the engine run in an enclosed, nonventilated area.
 Engine exhaust fumes contain dangerous gases which can be fatal if inhaled.
 Before warming up the engine, open the door(s) or move the vehicle outside.

-Note: The engine will reach normal operating temperature shortly after starting.
-Avoid running engine at full throttle until engine coolant temperature reaches 140°F (60°C).
+The engine will reach normal operating temperature shortly after driving.
+Avoid driving at full throttle until engine coolant temperature reaches 140°F (60°C).

-WORLD TRANSMISSION (WT) WARM-UP
+ALLISON TRANSMISSION WARM-UP